NidukaAkalanka/x-ui-english/README.md

 ## Issues Fixed until the latest update

+### Fixed on 0.1 --
-- GLIBC 2.28 Not Found -- Fixed on 0.1
+- GLIBC 2.28 Not Found error
-- Workflow error on TG Bot -- Fixed on 0.1
+- Workflow error due to TG Bot --
-- One-click SSL installation -- Fixed on 0.1.1
+- One-click SSL installation --
+### Fixed on 0.2 --
-- Multi-user IDs for Vmess and Vless -- Fixed on 0.2
+- Multi-user IDs for Vmess and Vless
-- Telegram bot implementation -- Fixed on 0.2
+- Lack of Telegram bot implementation
-- Release packages being much heavier in size -- Fixed on 0.2
+- Release packages being much heavier in size
+- Download traffic not being monitored -- Fized on 0.2.1
+### Fixed on 0.2.1 --
+- Lack of seperate QR codes for each multi-users on VMess/Vless
+- Operation hours not being translated to English
+- Minor bugs with Docker installation